ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 7. Assign a drive letter to the LUN, and then click **Next**.
 8. Enter the parameters to format the LUN.
   * On a Windows Server, only NTFS is supported.
-  * Set the allocation unit size to 64K.
+  * Set the allocation unit size to 64 K.
   * Provide a label for your Storage volume.
 9. Click **Next**.
 10. Check the values for your volume, and then click **Finish**.
 On the Disk Management page, the volume now appears as Online.